Jews and Judaism: An Introduction

 The identity of contemporary Jews is greatly diverse and consists of various elements including religion, culture and ethnicity.
 Starting with the present and reaching back towards the past, this course will offer a survey of the various forms of Judaism, the holidays and the liturgy.

-- The answers to the exam questions should be clearly formulated and well argued.
+The answers to the exam questions should be clearly formulated and well argumented.

 Mode of instruction

-- Hours spent on attending lectures and excursion: 2 hours per week x 12 weeks = 24 hours
+Hours spent on attending lectures: 2 hours per week x 13 weeks = 26 hours

 - a paper relating to the museum excursion to be handed in mid-semester 40%